-Steven Porzio is an associate in the Labor & Employment Law Department and a member of the Labor-Management Relations Group.
-Steve assists both unionized and union-free clients with a full-range of labor and employee relations matters.
+Steven J. Porzio is a partner in the Labor & Employment Law Department and a member of the Labor-Management Relations Group.
+Steve assists both unionized and union-free clients with a full range of labor and employee relations matters.
 He represents employers in contract negotiations, arbitrations, and representation and unfair labor practice cases before the National Labor Relations Board.

 Steve has experience conducting vulnerability assessments and providing management training in union and litigation avoidance, leave management, wage and hour, and hiring and firing practices.
-He provides strategic and legal advice in certification and decertification elections, union organizing drives, corporate campaigns, picketing, and union contract campaigns.
-Steve has advised employers in a number of different industries in successful efforts against unions in election and corporate campaigns.
+He provides strategic and legal advice in certification and decertification elections, union organizing drives, corporate campaigns, picketing and union contract campaigns.
+Steve has represented employers in a number of different industries, including higher education, health care, construction and manufacturing in successful efforts against unions in election and corporate campaigns.

 In addition to his traditional labor law work, Steve assists companies with handbook and personnel policy drafting and review, daily management of employee disciplines and terminations, and general advice and counsel on compliance with federal and state employment laws.